Princess Principal: Crown Handler: Production

-A sequel to the 2017 anime television series Princess Principal was announced during the Princess Principal Stage of Mission live event for the anime series in April 2018, which would comprise six films.
-Anime series director Masaki Tachibana and chief producer Atsushi Yukawa agreed on making films as a sequel because they found doing another television series "physically demanding".
-Ayaka Imamura, who voiced Ange in the anime series, announced her retirement in June 2018 due to declining health.
-The film's production staff and committee collaborated with her talent agency With Line to begin auditions for the role.
-The film series' full title was revealed in September 2019.
+A sequel to the 2017 anime television series Princess Principal was announced in April 2018, which would comprise six films.
+Masaki Tachibana, who directed the series, and chief producer Atsushi Yukawa agreed on the sequel being in film format because doing it as another television series would be "physically demanding".
+Ayaka Imamura, who voiced Ange in the series, announced her retirement in June 2018 due to declining health.
+The production staff and committee collaborated with her talent agency With Line to begin auditions for the role.
+The film series received its full title in September 2019.

 The staff for the first film in the series, Princess Principal: Crown Handler – Chapter 1, were revealed in September 2019.
-Noboru Kimura was revealed to be writing the script for the film instead of Ichirō Ōkouchi, who wrote the anime series.
-Actas was solely credited for the production as opposed to the collaboration they had with Studio 3Hz in the anime series.
-Additionally, Aoi Koga was revealed as the new voice actress for Ange, with Akira Sekine, Yō Taichi, Akari Kageyama, and Nozomi Furuki reprising their role as Princess Charlotte, Dorothy, Beatrice, and Chise Tōdō, respectively.
+Tachibana would be directing the film, and Noboru Kimura was revealed to be supervising and writing the script instead of Ichirō Ōkouchi who have worked on the series.
+Actas would solely animate the film; the studio previously collaborated with Studio 3Hz in the series.
+Additionally, Aoi Koga was revealed as the new voice actress for Ange, with Akira Sekine, Yō Taichi, Akari Kageyama, and Nozomi Furuki reprising their roles as Princess, Dorothy, Beatrice, and Chise, respectively.
+In February 2020, Nobuo Tobita joined the cast as Bishop, a spy within the Albion royal family who knows the Princess' true identity.
+Shunpei Maruyama, president of Actas, announced that the film was completed in March 2020 despite the ongoing COVID-19 pandemic.
 The films James Bond, Mission: Impossible, and Charlie's Angels influenced Chapter 1, but Tachibana used Tinker Tailor Soldier Spy (2011) to accomplish "a realistic spy story".
 While working on the script, Kimura was inspired by the American television series The Blacklist since he was interested on how "the drama and the development [of the series] mesh well".
-Actas' president Shunpei Maruyama announced the completion of the film's production in March 2020 despite the ongoing COVID-19 pandemic.
 Tachibana likened the action scene at the double-deck bus to Jackie Chan's 1985 film Police Story.
-Sentai Filmworks revealed the English dub cast for the film in February 2022.
+Sentai Filmworks revealed the English dub cast in February 2022.